Avoid mosquito bites

 - For young children, apply just enough repellent to cover exposed skin, re-apply every four hours and avoid applying repellent to a child's hands or near their eyes or mouth.
 Do not allow children under five years to apply repellent to themselves.

-- Wear long, loose clothing to help protect yourself from bites (light coloured clothes are best)
+- Wear long, loose clothing to help protect yourself from bites (light coloured clothes are best).

-- Use a plug-in insecticide vaporiser (indoors) or mosquito coils (outdoors)
+- Use a plug-in insecticide vaporiser (indoors) or mosquito coils (outdoors).

-- Use a mosquito net over beds
+- Use a mosquito net when camping.

 Read more in the Guide to personal protection strategies (PDF, 1.92MB)